 Mutual exchanges enable two or more council or housing association tenants to swap properties.
-To do this you must be a secure council tenant or an assured housing association tenant.
-You will not be able to do an exchange if you are an introductory tenant.
+You will not be able to do an exchange if you are an Introductory tenant.
 If you are interested in doing an exchange but are not sure if you are able to, ask us or your landlord for more details.

 Mutual exchanges can be a quicker and easier way to find a property, which is suitable for your needs and in the area that you require, than applying for a transfer.
 However, it relies on you doing the work to find a tenant who wishes to swap from their property to yours and then seeking the agreement of your landlords.